ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 Later on, the client might want to update its access rights with respect to the same target audience for which the first access token was issued.

-As long as the client is a member of the OSCORE group and the access token previously uploaded at the RS is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient that that used for the first access token.
+As long as the client is a member of the OSCORE group and the latest access token of a token series is still valid, the client can contact the AS to ask for updating its access rights, through a process more efficient than that used for the first access token of the token series.

-When doing so, the POST request sent the token endpoint is like the one defined above, with the differences compiled below.
+When doing so, the POST request sent to the token endpoint is like the one defined above, with the differences compiled below.
 An example of such a request is shown in {{fig-example-C-to-AS-symm-update}}.

 * The request MUST include the 'token_series_id' parameter defined in {{I-D.ietf-ace-workflow-and-params}}.